anishst/Learn/CloudComputing/AWS/aws_notes.md

         - at reset
         - in-flight
     - RDS - IAM Auth: no pwd needed; token lifetime of 15 mins
+    - enable fault tolerance by using [Mutliple AZs](https://aws.amazon.com/rds/features/multi-az/)
+    - Point-in-time recovery
+        - You can restore an Amazon RDS database instance to a specific point in time with a granularity of 5 minutes
+    - Enable automatic patching for the instances using the Amazon RDS console
     - **Amazon Aurora**
         - fully managed; proprietary DB technology from AWS
         - mysql and psql